 “Inspector!” he shouted, fumbling to reload, “How fares your supply of ammunition?”

 He finished reloading and emptied the gun a moment later, the dead landing just a few feet from where he stood.
-Still, the dead were flooding into the room as if there numbers were unlimited.
+Still, the dead were flooding into the room as if their numbers were unlimited.

 The din of gunshots quieted until all that could be heard was the snarling, growling of the shambling dead.
 Taggert holstered his gun.